The Graduate School

 An applicant is required to have one official transcript from each institution attended sent directly to the Graduate School.

-If the applicant’s undergraduate coursework is not complete at the time of application, they must submit an official transcript showing the completion this course work directly after the degree has been granted.
+If the applicant’s undergraduate coursework is not complete at the time of application, they must submit an official transcript showing the completion of the course work directly after the degree has been granted.

 Standardized Tests